No results for ""

 Creating contexts and evaluating flags based on them is supported in the latest major versions of most of our SDKs.
 For these SDKs, the code samples on this page include the two most recent versions.

-Shutting down the LaunchDarkly client
+Shut down the LaunchDarkly client

 LaunchDarkly SDKs provide language-specific methods to shut down their instances safely.

 However, when your application is about to terminate, you should shut down the LaunchDarkly client.
 For most SDKs, this ensures that the client releases any resources it is using, and that it delivers any pending analytics to LaunchDarkly.
-If your application terminates without this shutdown step, flag evaluations and contexts or users may not appear on the Contexts or Users lists, because they are derived from analytics events.
+If your application terminates without this shutdown step, flag evaluations and contexts or users may not appear on the Contexts list, because they are derived from analytics events.
 To learn more, read Analytics events.

 Do not attempt to evaluate flags or otherwise use the LaunchDarkly client after it has shut down, as doing so may result in undefined behavior.
 Shut down the client at a point in your application's lifecycle where the client is no longer needed.